Approximate k-uniform states: definition, construction and applications: Main Results

-We want the success probability close to 1, which is equivalent to decreasing the terms in the exponential in Eq.\ref{eq:H-succ}.
-If $\epsilon=\Omega(d^{- (n-k)/2})$ fully satisfies the constraint, the last term in the exponential is much greater than the other ones in absolute value, it is safe to remove the other non-leading terms in the exponential, and say that asymptotically the following corollary holds:
+We prefer the success probability close to 1, which is equivalent to decreasing the value in the exponential in Eq.~\eqref{eq:H-succ} and make it negative in the large $n$ limit.
+We can achieve this goal by choosing the parameters carefully.
+The last term is negative and has factor $d^n$, which contributes significantly in the probability concentration in large $n$ limit.
+If the proximity satisfies the constraint $\epsilon=\omega(d^{- (n-k)/2})$ and $\epsilon=\omega(d^{-n/4})$, we have $\epsilon^2\gg \frac{1}{d^{n-k}}$ and $d^n\epsilon^4\gg 1$.
+This allows us to remove the other non-leading terms in the exponential, and say that the success probability is asymptotically greater than $1-e^{-cd^n\epsilon^4}$ for some constant $c>0$, which is doubly-exponentially close to 1 in the large $n$ limit.
+We have the following corollary:

-\begin{corollary} A Haar random state $\ket\psi\in (\mathbb C^d)^{\otimes n}$ is an $\epsilon$-approximate $\alpha n$-uniform state with failure probability satisfying
+\begin{corollary} A Haar random state $\ket\psi\in (\mathbb C^d)^{\otimes n}$ is an $\epsilon$-approximate $(\alpha n)$-uniform state with failure probability satisfying